goerz/docs_versions_menu/CONTRIBUTING.rst

 Code of Conduct
 ---------------

-Everyone interacting in the Doctr Versions Menu project's code base, issue tracker, and any communication channels is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the Docs Versions Menu project's code base, issue tracker, and any communication channels is expected to follow the `PyPA Code of Conduct`_.